AymanNabih/custom_kmeans/README.md

 ## Example
 ![Moons](imgs/Moons.png)

 In this example, we want to put each moon in it's own cluster.
 We see that using Euclidean distance doesn't get us what we want as the left side of the U-shaped moon is close (in terms of Euclidean distance) to points on the other moon.
 To solve this I've implemented a custom distance function that assumes one point is the critical point of a parabola defined by y = ax^2 +bx+c, where a is either -1 or +1.
 It then calculates the distance as the difference in the actual y coordinate of the point and the predicted y coordinate by the parabola.

-TODO prove that this is/is not a valid metric.
+Note that this super contrived 'distance' function technically isn't a valid metric as two points can have zero distance even if they are not the same point.

 The averaging function also needed to be changed, as we want our centroids to be the min/max of the two moons, and if we were just using the mean, the y-coordinate would be pulled towards the center.
 Therefore the averaging function that I used was to find the median x coordinate and just take that point as the 'average point'.